RunestoneInteractive/runestoneinteractive.github.io/source/directives/timed.rst

 When you pause the exam the questions will be hidden.
 There is also a clock icon that will display the time remaining if it is a timed exam and the time used otherwise when the reader hovers over it.
+Questions are presented one at a time.

+Because ``timed`` tests always display questions one at a time, time limit or not, a 'timed' assessment with

+- ``:nofeedback:``
+- ``:noresult:``
+- ``:notimer:``

+provide a means to present many questions, one at a time, but with no time or other statistics displayed.

+A "Reset" button allows restarting a timed assessment under certain conditions.
+Reset is only available if there is no record of a completed exam and the localStorage does not reflect a partially completed exam.

 Required Arguments
 ------------------